-The financial statements of the Company and the Group have been prepared in accordance with Sri Lanka Accounting Standards, which comprise Sri Lanka Financial Reporting Standards (SLFRSs), Sri Lanka Accounting Standards (LKASs), relevant interpretations of the Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC).
-These financial statements have been prepared under the historical cost convention except for financial assets and liabilities which are measured at fair value and revaluation of Property, plant and equipment and Investment property.
+The financial statements of the Company and the Group have been prepared in accordance with Sri Lanka Accounting Standards, comprise Sri Lanka Financial Reporting Standards ("SLFRS"s), Sri Lanka Accounting Standards ("LKAS"s), relevant interpretations of the Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements have been prepared under the historical cost convention except for financial assets and liabilities which are measured at fair value.
 The preparation of financial statements in conformity with Sri Lanka Accounting Standards requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgment in the process of applying the Company's and the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the Company's and the Group's financial statements are disclosed in note 2.6 to the financial statements.
+It also requires management to exercise its judgement in the process of applying the Company's and the Group's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the Company's and the Group's financial statements are disclosed in note 2.6 to the financial statements.